bakpakin/Fennel/CONTRIBUTING.md

 * Be consistent with the style of the project.
 If you are making changes to fennel.lua, run `make ci` or luacheck on the source code to check for style.
 Please try to code moderately tersely;
   code is a liability, so the less of it there is, the better.
 * For user-visible changes, include a description of the change in `changelog.md`.
+Changes that affect the compiler API should update `api.md` while changes to the built-in forms will usually need to update `reference.md` to reflect the new behavior.

 If all goes well, we should merge your changes fairly quickly.